 Active membership in a RSO shall be limited to enrolled students from the North Park student body.
 Active members may participate at all levels in the organization's activities (beyond membership registration and payment of financial obligations) as determined by the organization.
 Membership shall be on a completely volunteer basis and shall not be the basis of academic credits nor shall any coercion be used forcefully to maintain membership.

-The director of Student Activities has the authority in the interpretation of RSO policies and guidelines, including, but not limited to, exemptions and exceptions.
+The student activities coordinator has the authority in the interpretation of RSO policies and guidelines, including, but not limited to, exemptions and exceptions.
 In addition to the rights assured to North Park Students (as outlined in the Student Handbook and Community Standards), RSO and its officers and members must meet the certain requirements.
-If your organization is concerned about meeting the requirements for recognition, please contact the director of Student Activities immediately to discuss possible solutions.
+If your organization is concerned about meeting the requirements for recognition, please contact the student activities coordinator immediately to discuss possible solutions.

 Further information and guidelines can be found in the Registered Student Organization Handbook.
-Please contact the director of Student Activities should you have questions regarding a student organization or learning more about the RSO Handbook.
+Please contact the student activities coordinator should you have questions regarding a student organization or learning more about the RSO Handbook.